fusioncharts/dev_centre_docs/getting-started/vue/setting-data-source-using-url-in-vuejs.md

 1. Included the necessary libraries and components using `import`.
 For example, `vue-fusioncharts`, `fusioncharts`, etc.

-2. Stored the chart configuration in a JSON object.
-In the JSON object:
+2. Stored the chart configuration in a XML object.
+In the XML object:
-    * The chart type has been set to `column2d` for the first chart and `stackedcolumn2d` for the second chart.
-For Column 2D chart, the alias is `column2d`.
+    * The chart type has been set to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
     * The `dataFormat` is set as XML.
-    * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

 3. To set the datasource using URL:
     * The value of the `dataFormat` has been set to **xmlurl**.